 The Company expects its current capital resources will be sufficient to carry its exploration plans and operations for the foreseeable future.
+There were no changes to the Company's approach to the management of capital during the period.

 Subsequent events